Phantom (character): MythBusters "Superhero Hour"

 On MythBusters season 5, episode 17 "Superhero Hour", it was tested whether the Phantom's skull ring would make an imprint on someone when you punch them while wearing it, as it did in the comic.
 The result was that the myth was "busted", in that hitting a person in the face hard enough to leave a ring imprint on the skin required more than enough force to crush a human skull.

-In the comic, it had been revealed that the Phantom's ring actually had sharp edges and was covered with a permanent ink synthesized from plants found in the depths of the Bengallan jungle, leaving a permanent scar-like mark.
+In The Last Phantom comic, it had been revealed that the Phantom's ring actually had sharp edges and was covered with a permanent ink synthesized from plants found in the depths of the Bengallan jungle, leaving a permanent scar-like mark.
 It was, in effect, an instant tattoo.

 Video games

 The Phantom has appeared as a playable character in two video games, Phantom 2040 and Defenders of the Earth.
 Both were based on the animated series with the same titles.
 However, in Defenders of the Earth, the Phantom was not the only playable character, as players were given the choice to control Mandrake the Magician and Flash Gordon as well.

 In Phantom 2040, released on Sega Genesis, Game Gear, and Super NES, the Phantom was the only playable character.
 He had use of a number of his special skills and high-tech gadgets from the Phantom 2040 TV-series.
 The game had a complex storyline and featured several different endings, which were dependent on the choices the player made during the game.

 In 2003, a video game made for Game Boy Advance was announced, called "The Phantom: The Ghost Who Walks".
 It was developed by 7th Sense and produced by Microids, and it was described as a free-roaming jungle adventure.
 During the development process, Microids went bankrupt, and the game was never released.

 In 2006, The Phantom Mobile Game became available for cellphones, where the Phantom fought zombies, floating skulls, and other magical creatures to find his kidnapped wife, Diana Palmer.
 It was described as a free-roaming jungle adventure, with a film-like plot.

+In 2024, The Phantom was announced for PlayStation 4, PlayStation 5, Nintendo Switch, Xbox Series X and Series S, and PC.
+It is being developed by Art of Play as a side-scrolling beat 'em up.